From The Giants Campaign, a novel

 He reminded himself to go slow.
 He was putting a secret and vulnerable part of himself on display.
-“There’s a barony centered in a lake-side town, and evil giants are organizing nearby.
+“There’s a lake-side town, and evil giants are organizing nearby.
 Something weird is going on with the local baron.
-His men arrested a mysterious drifter, and since then the keep has been closed.
-The baron’s own knights don’t know what’s going on, and the players will have to sneak inside.”
+His men arrested a drifter, and after that, the keep was closed, and no one has come out.
+The baron’s own men left in the town don’t know what’s going on.
+The players will have to sneak inside.”

 “Sounds complicated.
 What do the giants have to do with it?”

 Steve hesitated.
 Was this really such a good idea, after all?
 What would she think of Rei?
 He could be kind of twitchy.
 No, what would she think of Curt—what would that be like?
 Curt nitpicked the rules, and had even less social skill than Rei.
 “Why don’t you join the campaign?” he asked.

 “Campaign?”
 She laughed, and he thought she was turning him down.
 “You mean like running for office?”